-- 7. Institutions are required to notify student registrations for the whole year, apart from on Table 2 which collects ITT (QTS) registrations between 1 August 2016 and 1 November 2016 inclusive. - 8.
-The completed ITT (QTS) table (Table 2) should be returned by email to Rachael Clifford at hestats@hefcw.ac.uk no later than 9 November 2016 and completed workbooks for the whole survey should be returned by email to Rachael Clifford at hestats@hefcw.ac.uk no later than 15 December 2016. - 9.
-On Table 2, institutions with ITT (QTS) provision should return provision delivered at their institution only, and not provision for a whole Centre of Teacher Education.
-No other institutions are required to return Table 2 by 9 November 2016.
-The survey submitted on 15 December 2016 should include any Table 2 that has already been submitted. - 10.
-Institutions are encouraged to begin to prepare their returns well before the return date so that only final adjustments need to be made before dispatch of the completed returns.
+- 6. Providers are required to notify student registrations for the whole year, apart from on Table 2 which collects ITT (QTS) registrations between 1 August 2018 and 1 November 2018 inclusive. - 7.
+The completed ITT (QTS) table (Table 2) should be returned by email to Rachael Clifford at hestats@hefcw.ac.uk no later than 8 November 2018 and completed workbooks for the whole survey should be returned by email to Rachael Clifford at hestats@hefcw.ac.uk no later than 18 December 2018. - 8.
+On Table 2, providers with ITT (QTS) provision should return provision delivered at their institution only, and not provision for a whole Centre of Teacher Education.
+No other providers are required to return Table 2 by 8 November 2018. - 9.
+Providers are encouraged to begin to prepare their returns well before the return date so that only final adjustments need to be made before dispatch of the completed returns.

-- 11. It is important that the ITT (QTS) tables are returned on time so that information can be used by HEFCW in their calculations of intake targets for each Centre, and that these targets can be notified to institutions at the earliest possible opportunity.
-It should be noted that WG will be passed these data. - 12.
-It is important that the whole survey return is made on time so that estimates of fee grant costs can be determined and so that early indications of numbers of students for 2016/17 are available, and to ensure that HEFCW has sufficient time to complete the checking process prior to sending out verifications for sign off. - 13.
-We request that institutions let us know as soon as possible, and before the return dates of 9 November 2016 for ITT (QTS) information or 15 December 2016 for the whole survey, if they envisage that they will have difficulty returning the required information or if they will have difficulty meeting the timetable given in paragraph 14.
-HEFCW reserves the right to enter its own estimates of student registrations and associated credit values for institutions which fail to return the survey on time or where data are considered to be of insufficient quality. - 14.
+- 10. We will pass the ITT (QTS) tables to Welsh Government and it is important that they are returned on time so that information can be used by Welsh Government to monitor and inform planning for teacher training provision. - 11.
+It is important that the whole survey return is made on time so that estimates of tuition fee income can be determined and so that early indications of numbers of students for 2018/19 are available, and to ensure that HEFCW has sufficient time to complete the checking process prior to sending out verifications for sign off. - 12.
+We request that providers let us know as soon as possible, and before the return dates of 8 November 2018 for ITT (QTS) information or 18 December 2018 for the whole survey, if they envisage that they will have difficulty returning the required information or if they will have difficulty meeting the timetable given in paragraph 13.
+HEFCW reserves the right to enter its own estimates of student registrations and associated credit values for providers which fail to return the survey on time or where data are considered to be of insufficient quality. - 13.
 When data are returned, they go through a validation and credibility checking process.
-Once any subsequent queries have been resolved, data are sent out to institutions for verification.
+Once any subsequent queries have been resolved, data are sent out to providers for verification.
 The process will follow the timetable outlined below.